 I do not know how widely these water bucket filters are in use in Ak-Tenemit or in eastern Guatemala.
 This seems like a good overlap of technology — people are use to scooping water out of a river with a bucket, now they only need to put the bucket ontop of another and wait a few hours to get clean drinking water.
 It seems as if this project could have been instituted successfully.

 Though I only saw these buckets in use in the formal institutional buildings of Ak-Tenamit.
 I observed a local woman outside of the Ak-Tenamit institutional buildings using this filtration system only once: she was using one of the buckets to wash her laundry in.

 I am the founder and editor of Vagabond Journey.
-He has been traveling the world since 1999, through 90 countries.
-I am the author of the book, Ghost Cities of China, and contributes to The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
-VBJ has written 3636 posts on Vagabond Journey.
+I’ve been traveling the world since 1999, through 90 countries.
+I am the author of the book, Ghost Cities of China and have written for The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
+VBJ has written 3651 posts on Vagabond Journey.
 Contact the author.